 Became giddy when we landed kasi I’m super excited to see the city!

 As usual, perfect condition as always.
-Walked around while we waited for our pick-up.
+Walked around while we waited for our pickup.

 Didn’t take much pictures during our first day since my DLSR is super heavy plus the weather is bipolar.
-We explored the city after dropping off our luggages at the hotel.
+We explored the city after dropping off our luggage at the hotel.
 We went back to the hotel after lunch and we literally dozed off.

 Me and my brother went to Sim City after 2 hours of sleep.
-If you’re planning to buy cameras, camera accessories, Instax stuff, toys, Original but Cheap G-shocks and many more, you must go to Sim City and Sino Centre in Mongkok!
+If you’re planning to buy cameras, camera accessories, Instax stuff, toys, Original but Cheap G-shocks and much more, you must go to Sim City and Sino Centre in Mongkok!